NVIDIA/TensorRT-LLM/_sources/advanced/gpt-runtime.md.txt

 The [`SamplingConfig`](https://github.com/NVIDIA/TensorRT-LLM/blob/main/cpp/include/tensorrt_llm/runtime/samplingConfig.h)
 class encapsulates parameters that control the [generation](https://huggingface.co/blog/how-to-generate) of new tokens.
+A comparison of selecting decoding method is listed as the table below (`X` means it is not supported yet).
 Except for the `beamWidth` parameter, all the fields are optional and the runtime will use a default value if no values are provided by the user.
 For vector fields, the TensorRT-LLM runtime supports one value per sequence (that is,